When to Complain

 (a) Explains why we are still not in a position to make a final response, giving reasons for the further delay and indicates when we expect to be able to provide you a final response; and

-(b) Informs you that you may refer the handling of the complaint to the Legal Ombudsman if you are dissatisfied with the delay.
+(b) Informs you that you may refer the handling of the complaint to the Financial Ombudsman Service (FOS) if you are dissatisfied with the delay.

 If you do not feel that the cause of your complaint has been responded to fully, please contact your complaint handler directly explaining clearly what aspect of your complaint has not been fully addressed by our response.
-The complaint handler can only undertake a review of aspects of your complaint that have not been addressed in our final response.
-In addition the complaint handler can only respond on matters that have not been addressed in our final response.
-If we do not hear from you within 14 days of our final response, we will assume that your complaint has been fully resolved.
+The complaint handler can only respond on matters that have not been addressed in our final response.
+If we do not hear from you within 28 days of our final response, we will assume that your complaint has been fully resolved.

-In the event you remain unhappy with our final response or we do not provide a final response within 8 weeks of your initial complaint, you are entitled to refer your complaint to the Legal Ombudsman at any time within 6 months of the date of any final response we provided.
+In the event you remain unhappy with our final response or we do not provide a final response within 8 weeks of your initial complaint, you are entitled to refer your complaint to the Financial Ombudsman Service (FOS) at any time within 6 months of the date of any final response we provide.

-The Legal Ombudsman will only act once all steps of our complaints handling procedures above have been followed.
+The Financial Ombudsman Service will only act once all steps of our complaints handling procedures above have been followed.

-If you would like to complain to the Legal Ombudsman in writing, their address is:
+If you would like to complain to the Financial Ombudsman Service you can do so by

-The Legal Ombudsman advises you do not send original documents as they scan any documents sent them to make computer copies and then destroy the originals.
+The Financial Ombudsman Service advises that you do not send original documents as they scan any documents sent to them and destroy the originals.